escanuelaedward/AI-Cybersecurity-Stuxnet/README.md

 ---

+## Real-World Application
+Anomaly detection is widely used in cybersecurity to identify threats that do not match known attack signatures.

+This approach is similar to how security systems detect:
+- Zero-day attacks
+- Insider threats
+- Unusual network behavior

+While this project uses simulated data, the same concept applies to real-world network monitoring systems and intrusion detection tools.

+---

 ## Example Output

 The chart below shows how the AI model detects the injected anomalies in the simulated network traffic: